xirzo/XirzoResult/README.md

 # XirzoResult Library ✨

-A lightweight library that provides a simple success/error result type, allowing you to handle outcomes in a clean and expressive way.
+A lightweight library that provides a simple success/error result type.

 ## Example Usage 🚀